-If on your system, Java is not installed then, Follow the below Step To Configure the Java_Home so that we can run java command anywhere in our system.
+If Java is not installed on your system, follow the steps below to configure the Java_Home so that we can run the Java command anywhere in our system.

 In System variables, add a new JAVA_HOME by clicking on New, and after that, enter the Variable Name as JAVA_HOME and Variable Name as C:\Program Files\Java\jdk1.8.0_92 to point into the JDK installation folder.

 1. Correct: C:\Program Files\Java\jdk1.8.0_92

 - After setting the JAVA_HOME in the system variable, you need to set the path in the Path variable.
 So, for an update, the path variable clicks on the path variable after the click on edit.
 After Clicking on the edit button, you will get another new window, “Edit Environment Variable”, and there you need to update the path details with \bin so that the complete path will look like this.